unilogs/unilogs/deployer-backend/README.md

 `cdk deploy`
 `

 This temporarily provides the environment of the shell with the variables/values necessary to execute each command.
-Both the `CDK` and `AWS` account/region keys are needed for the bootstrap, because the `env` property of the stack instantiation config object uses the `CDK` values.
-However, I haven't tested removing that and letting it rely completely on the shell environment during the bootstrap process yet, maybe we can remove the `env` config object and also the `CDK` keys from the bash file.

 # General Notes / Concerns